gear-foundation/academy/docs/02-substrate-id/polkadot-js.md

 :::note

-The password that you choose here will be used to encrypt this account's information.
-You will need to re-enter it when attempting to process any kind of outgoing transaction, or when using it to cryptographically sign a message.
-This password is stored locally on the browser extension.
+The password you choose here encrypts your account's information.
+You must re-enter this password for any outgoing transaction or when cryptographically signing a message.
+It is stored locally on the browser extension.

 :::